Job Interview Training In Australia - Best Interview Preparation Coaching

-Study the job ad or Position Description document again, so you know what they’re likely to ask about.
-Also, you can look up common behavioural interview questions online, and prepare your answers ahead of time.
+Study the job ad or Position Description document again, so that you know what they’re likely to ask about.
+Also, you can look up common behavioural interview questions online and prepare your answers ahead of time.

 Practice with friends or family to get comfortable with the answers you’re planning to give.
 Ask them to give you feedback on your performance.
 If you can’t do this, record yourself on your phone or computer, and listen back to decide “Would I hire myself?”